dykesb/dykesb-src/content/courses/sta518/index.md

 That is just stealing.
 Instead, consciously think about how you are influenced by your sources – knowledge and creativity depend on a sort of inheritance.
 Also think about the real responsibility you have to those sources.

-## General Education

-The mission of the Grand Valley State University General Education Program is to provide a broad-based liberal education experience that fosters lifelong learning and informed citizenship.
-The program prepares students for intelligent participation in public dialogues that consider the issues of humane living and responsible action in local, national, and global communities.

-STA 215 fulfills the Mathematical Sciences requirement in the Foundations portion of the General Education.
-Student Learning Outcomes associated with this portion of the General Education program are:

-1. Explain the principles and questions that define computer science, logic, mathematics, or statistics
-2. Apply techniques for problem solving including recognition of key elements, the choice of suitable methods for solving a problem, and the appropriate application of these methods
-3. Quantitative Literacy — competently and confidently work with numbers.
-Students will:
-    - Interpret information appearing in different forms (e.g., graphs, tables, equations, and text).
-    - Evaluate assumptions or biases associated with the chosen method.
-    - Solve quantitative problems using appropriate techniques.
-    - Draw valid conclusions based on data analysis and critically evaluate conclusions made by others.
-4. Problem Solving – design and evaluate strategies to answer open-ended questions.
-Students will:
-    - Construct clear and insightful problem statements that prioritize relevant contextual factors.
-    - Identify multiple approaches for solving the problem within the given context.
-    - Design and fully explain solutions that demonstrate comprehension of the problem.
-    - Evaluate the feasibility of solutions considering the context and impact of potential solutions (e.g., historical, ethical, legal, practical).

 ## COVID-19

 As you are aware, we will be having class this semester while trying to navigate a global pandemic that seems to change every day.